mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### Why build your own NAS?

-If you're new to homelab or you don't have experience building PCs, I recommend that you **don't build your own NAS**.
+If you're new to the homelab world or you have no experience building PCs, I recommend that you **don't build your own NAS**.

 There are off-the-shelf solutions that offer most of the same functionality and with a substantially better user experience.

 Before building my own homelab NAS, I used a Synology DSXX that I used for XX years.
 Honestly, I loved my Synology.
 It was one of the best purchases I ever made.
 It was a gentle introduction into the world of NAS servers, and it's where I'd recommend you start if you're not sure about the whole NAS thing.